 Excel’s ubiquity for data analysis is undeniable.
-But analyzing data in Excel can be slow, frustrating and limited.
+But creating charts and graphs in Excel can be slow, frustrating and limited.
 Tableau equips you to:

 - Use a drag & drop approach for visual analysis that is easy and fast

 - Explore data iteratively to ask and answer questions as you go

 - Create interactive charts and reports that let you drill-down in real-time for answers

 - See trends & outliers you can’t identify in spreadsheets or basic charts

 - Analyze as much data as your project requires

 - Never create charts and graphs in Excel with a wizard again!